All About Department of Defense Security Clearances

 The government pays the cost of clearances for military personnel and civilian government employees.
 But the law requires that contractors pay most of the costs of obtaining clearances for their employees.
 That's why contractors often advertise for applicants who already hold a valid clearance.
 Additionally, it saves them time, as they don't have to wait for months for the new employee to obtain a clearance, and begin to do the job they were hired for.

-For military personnel, two things determine the level of security clearance required; your MOS/AFSC/Rating (Job), and your assignment.
+For military personnel, two things determine the level of security clearance required: your job and your assignment.
 Many military jobs require access to classified information, regardless of where you are assigned.
 In other cases, the job itself may not require a security clearance, but the particular location or unit that the person is assigned to would require giving access to classified information and material.

 The Department of Defense (DOD) operates its security program separate from other government agencies, with its own procedures and standards.
-A Top Secret Clearance with the Department of Energy, for example, would not necessarily transfer to DOD.
+A Top Secret Clearance with the Department of Energy, for example, would not necessarily transfer to DoD.